srv-geek/Student-Orbit-NG/README.md

 _A role-based **student attendance management system** for **faculty and admin**, built with **Angular** and powered by a **Spring Boot backend**._

 ## 🚀 **Features**
-✅ **Admin Dashboard** – Adds students, manages faculty and attendance records.
+✅ **Admin Dashboard** – Adds & Manages students, Adds & Manages subjects, Manages faculty and attendance records.
-✅ **Faculty Dashboard** – Adds subjects, marks attendance, and views records.
+✅ **Faculty Dashboard** –  Marks attendance, and views records.
 ✅ **Role-Based Access** – Secure login with distinct roles and permissions.
 ✅ **Modern UI** – Responsive design using **Bootstrap** and custom styling.
 ✅ **REST API Integration** – Seamless data exchange with the backend.